i2p-zero/i2p-zero/README.md

 To run the MacOS router, type:

 `dist/mac/router/bin/launch.sh`
-or run the app located in `dist/mac-gui/router/i2p-zero.app`
+or run the app located at `dist/mac-gui/router/i2p-zero.app`

 For Windows, run: